Pendrag00n/chRooter/README.md

 - `$chrootpath`: The path to the new chroot environment.
 - `$chrootuser`: The username for the chrooted user.
 - `$binaries`: A list of binaries to include in the chroot environment.
+- `$corebinaries`: These are basic binaries for the command line to work properly.